MicrosoftDocs/power-platform/power-platform/admin/cleanup-asyncoperationbase-table.md

 To unblock customers that have significant asyncoperation size, we introduced a **priority-based bulk delete** feature for asyncoperation cleanup.
 This feature is available by default for all organizations.
 Here are some key points to note:

-- Bulk delete priority applies only to newly created, non-recurring bulk delete jobs for entity asyncoperation.
+- Bulk delete priority applies only to newly created, nonrecurring bulk delete jobs for entity asyncoperation.
 - To maximize effectiveness of this feature and get optimal job performance, create jobs with varying filter conditions, such as jobs with different date ranges, system job types, status codes, or any other criteria.
 - Organizations can create up to five priority jobs.
 After those jobs have been created, new jobs are created with default preference.
 - Regardless of the number of non-asyncoperation entity jobs in the queue, one asyncoperation job can always be created with priority.